 Ingredients

-- 1 cup Capsicum (Bell pepper) chopped, bite-sized
+- 1 cup Bell Peppers (Capsicums) chopped, bite-sized

 - ¾ cup White Onion chopped, bite-sized

-- ½ cup Purslane roughly chopped, take hard parts of stalk off
+- ½ cup Purslane roughly chopped, take hard parts of stalk off.
+Leave out if you can't get this ingredient

-- ¼ cup Fresh mint chiffonade (thinly sliced)
+- ¼ cup Fresh mint leaves thinly sliced

 - ¼ cup Fresh parsley roughly chopped, take hard parts of stalk off